DreymaR/BigBagKbdTrix/README.md

 - Switch the places of the menu and Platforms icons so that when opening the menu, the icon doesn't have to move all across the screen -> increases animation smoothness.
 - Implement platform boxes at the appropriate places.
 - Fix the popup that shows during the first website visit.
+- Better alignment of images and text around them.
 - Change the style of spoilers so that they're more visible.
-- Change font to 'Open Sans' for easier-on-the-eyes reading
+- Change font to 'Open Sans' for easier-on-the-eyes reading.
+- Use CSS for the spoilers mechanism and js only for the classes' adding and removing.
 - Additional padding at the bottom of 'code' blocks.
 - Smaller logo.
 - Implement SASS/LESS for easier reading of the styles code.
 - Keep original image sizes.
 - Fix class names
+- Make an imgtxt class with italic and a line break after it?
+For image subtexts.
 - Validate html and css files

 - Updated everything to the new DH standard (formerly DHm) from the old DHk.
 Images, explanations.